NFL-Chiefs assistant coach will not make trip to Super Bowl after accident | Sports-Games

 Kansas City Chiefs linebackers coach Britt Reid, son of head coach Andy Reid, will not make the trip to Tampa for Sunday's Super Bowl game against the Tampa Bay Buccaneers after being involved in a car accident, the team said on Saturday.
 The Chiefs assistant coach was involved in a multi-vehicle pile-up in Missouri on Thursday that the team confirmed resulted in the injury of two young children.

-Television station KSHB in Kansas City reported one of the children had sustained serious injuries.
+The Kansas City Police Department (KCDP) said in a statement that one child injured in the accident was in critical condition, and they were conducting an investigation that could take weeks.
 The Chiefs said on Saturday they were still in the information-gathering process and had no further comment.

+Reid, 35, has been with the team since his father was hired by the franchise in 2013.
+"Most criminal investigations take weeks to investigate.
+This is no different," said KCDP media unit spokesperson Captain Dave Jackson in a statement.
+"Prosecutors typically would like a completed case file in order to file charges or decline, depending on what the evidence would indicate.

 The team's flight is scheduled to land late Saturday afternoon in Tampa.
 The accident did not appear to be a distraction for the Chiefs, with a pool report indicating players appeared in good spirits during the morning walk-through session.